-Kouznetsov told Francis he’d take him to a tournament if he kept working hard.
+Kouznetsov told Frances he’d take him to a tournament if he kept working hard.
 And when the day came, he printed a certificate declaring, “Congratulations!
 You are going to your first tournament!”
-He got him a new pair of shoes, an Under Armour shirt to replace the Pokemon Pikachu shirt Francis always wore, paid his entry fee and drove him downtown to Washington’s Mall Open, where Francis won his first title at age 9.
+He got him a new pair of shoes, an Under Armour shirt to replace the Pokemon Pikachu shirt Frances always wore, paid his entry fee and drove him downtown to Washington’s Mall Open, where Frances won his first title at age 9.

 “That was huge!” the coach recalls with a smile.
 “It was as big as winning the Orange Bowl.”

-Nights before out-of-town tournaments, Francis would stay with Kouznetsov and his girlfriend at their apartment in Laurel, where he only wanted to watch the Tennis Channel.
+Nights before out-of-town tournaments, Frances would stay with Kouznetsov and his girlfriend at their apartment in Laurel, where he only wanted to watch the Tennis Channel.

 “I was like, ‘Dude!
 Cartoon Network?’ ” Kouznetsov says.
 “No!
 He’d sit there watching Tennis Channel, analyzing.”

-Kouznetsov was tough on Francis, demanding that he run laps if he hadn’t worked hard during his matches.
-And he reminded Francis that something far bigger than a game was at stake.
+Kouznetsov was tough on Frances, demanding that he run laps if he hadn’t worked hard during his matches.
+And he reminded Frances that something far bigger than a game was at stake.

 “What’s your dream?” he’d ask the boy after a loss.

-“I want to be number one in the world,” Francis would reply.
+“I want to be number one in the world,” Frances would reply.

 “Are you going after your dream?” the coach would ask.